open-telemetry/opentelemetry-cpp/docs/metrics-api-design.md

 ```
 // The above Counter and BoundCounter are examples of 1 metric instrument.
 // The remaining 5 will also be implemented in a similar fashion.
-With Int and
-// Double for each metric instrument

-class IntUpDownCounter: public SynchronousInstrument;
+class UpDownCounter: public SynchronousInstrument;
-class DoubleUpDownCounter: public SynchronousInstrument;
+class BoundUpDownCounter: public BoundSynchronousInstrument;

-class IntValueRecorder: public SynchronousInstrument;
+class ValueRecorder: public SynchronousInstrument;
-class DoubleValueRecorder: public SynchronousInstrument;
+class BoundValueRecorder: public BoundSynchronousInstrument;

-class IntSumObserver: public AsynchronousInstrument;
+class SumObserver: public AsynchronousInstrument;
-class DoubleSumObserver: public AsynchronousInstrument;
+class BoundSumObserver: public AsynchronousInstrument;

-class IntUpDownSumObserver: public AsynchronousInstrument;
+class UpDownSumObserver: public AsynchronousInstrument;
-class DoubleUpDownSumObserver: public AsynchronousInstrument;
+class BoundUpDownSumObserver: public AsynchronousInstrument;

-class IntValueObserver: public AsynchronousInstrument;
+class ValueObserver: public AsynchronousInstrument;
-class DoubleValueObserver: public AynchronousInstrument;

-class BoundIntUpDownCounter: public BoundSynchronousInstrument;
-class BoundDoubleUpDownCounter: public BoundSynchronousInstrument;

-class BoundIntValueRecorder: public BoundSynchronousInstrument;
-class BoundDoubleValueRecorder: public BoundSynchronousInstrument;
+class BoundValueObserver: public AsynchronousInstrument;
 ```

 ### **Metric Class Design Considerations**:

 OpenTelemetry requires several types of metric instruments with very similar core usage, but slightly different tracking schemes.
 As such, a base Metric class defines the necessary functions for each instrument leaving the implementation for the specific instrument type.
 Each instrument then inherits from this base class making the necessary modifications.
 In order to facilitate efficient aggregation of labeled data, a complementary BoundInstrument class is included which attaches the same set of labels to each capture.
 Knowing that all data in an instrument has the same labels enhances the efficiency of any post-collection calculations as there is no need for filtering or separation.
 In the above code examples, a Counter instrument is shown but all 6 mandated by the specification will be supported.

 A base BoundInstrument class also serves as the foundation for more specific bound instruments.
-It also facilitates the practice of reference counting which can determine when an instrument is unused and can improve memory optimization as inactive instruments can be removed for performance.
+It also facilitates the practice of reference counting which can determine when an instrument is unused and can improve memory optimization as inactive bound instruments can be removed for performance.